Government defeated on Brexit deal vote

 Brexit: Government defeat in Lords over terms of meaningful vote

-Peers have voted to give Parliament a potentially decisive say over the outcome of Brexit talks.
+Peers have defeated the government in voting to give Parliament a potentially decisive say over Brexit.

-An amendment to the EU Withdrawal Bill giving MPs the power to stop the UK from leaving without a deal or to make Theresa May return to negotiations was approved by 335 votes to 244.
+An amendment to the EU Withdrawal Bill giving MPs the power to stop the UK from leaving without a deal, or to make Theresa May return to negotiations, was approved by 335 votes to 244.

-Conservative peer Lord Hailsham said Parliament, not ministers, must "determine the future of the country".
+Its supporters said Parliament, not ministers, must "determine the future of the country".

+The government will now try to persuade MPs to strike out the change.

 - Remain-backing MPs seize on Davis comment